A look at the options.

 Somewhere Between a Pallet and an ISO

 Where I think there is a stronger argument for improvements is in the space between a 1m pallet and a 6m ISO container/rack.
-As we look at MRV-P and increasing requirements for distributed operations there is a gulf between a pallet and an ISO but still a need for rapid handling without the encumbrance of having a separate forklift or telehandler to worry about.
+As we look at MRV-P and increasing requirements for distributed operations, there is a gulf between a pallet and an ISO.
+There is still a need for rapid handling without the encumbrance of having a separate forklift or telehandlers to worry about.

-We could quite easily use the BICON, TRICON or QUADCON form factor as a template.
+We could easily use the BICON, TRICON or QUADCON form factor as a template.

-It is quite easy to find many examples of smaller container solutions, from ablutions to power generation, from expandable kitchens to medical stations, gyms and water storage.
-All are able to be integrated and maintained offsite, and then rapidly loaded and deployed as required.
+It is easy to find many examples of smaller container solutions, from ablutions to power generation, from expandable kitchens to medical stations, gyms, and water storage.
+All can be integrated and maintained off-site, and then rapidly loaded and deployed as required.

 For smaller loads, the JMIC system allows stores to be loaded and quickly accessed

-The Joint Modular Intermodal Platform (JMIP) is an intermodal platform (or rack) with integral locking fittings that allow JMICs to be secured without any form of strapping.
+The Joint Modular Intermodal Platform (JMIP) is an intermodal platform (or rack) with integral locking fittings that allow JMIC to be secured without any form of strapping.

 All these solutions have known and standardised footprints, the hard work of defining that has already been done.